What is online therapy?

 What are the benefits of online therapy?

 Online therapy can be just as beneficial as in-person therapy.
-Some people prefer to have online therapy in the comfort of their own homes because it removes the hassle of travelling to appointments in person.
-Some people also feel more comfortable having an online discussion with a psychotherapist rather than in person.
+Some people prefer to have online therapy in the comfort of their own homes where they feel safe.
+It also removes the hassle of travelling to appointments in person.

 Do I need a referral to see an online therapist?